 The subject is changing fast and we are getting left behind.
 We need to realise that addressing industry's needs requires more than putting on a dreary course on professional issues and lots of group work.
 Group work is almost always a disaster.
-It is very unpopular with students who regard it as a threat, it is often poorly managed and the assessment is often a lottery.
+It is very unpopular with students who regard it as a threat, it is often poorly managed and the assessment is usually a lottery.
 See [6, 7].

 If the object of a group project is to develop a significant piece of software then we have to go about it in a sensible way.
-If the deliverable is a bin job, that is something that no one really needs, then it is seen as a waste of time and fails to motivate the students.
-If there is a real client, however, someone who really wants the software and who the students need to negotiate with, then this will achieve much.
+If the deliverable is a bin job, that is something that no one really needs and which will end up being thrown away once it has been marked, then it is seen as a waste of time and fails to motivate the students.
+If there is a real client, however, someone who really wants the software and who the students need to negotiate with, then this will achieve much, much more.
 The client's reliance on their work will also motivate them to produce a much higher quality product than if they know that it is to be binned after the marks have been awarded.
 This will give them a much greater understanding of quality issues, of testing and of trying to satisfy the client's needs than any phoney academic exercise.
 It provides a much deeper intellectual challenge for both students and staff.

 The issue of critical review also needs to be addressed.
 It is bound up in quality assurance and must feature in real design projects.
 However, it is also important in an academic context.
 In a hype laden world it is vital that we encourage our students to take a highly critical perspective on the published literature.
 Give them some recent journal articles and ask them to present the ideas and findings to the class and to mark the paper in a structured way.
 This is a fascinating exercise rather like the fable of the Emperor's new clothes!
+Many papers that impress us can leave students cold, our prejudices and assumptions can prevent us from seeing things in a more dispassionate light.

 Returning to the issue of experimental investigation, we need to directly address the issue of developing our students skills in model building.
 They need to know how to abstract real computational models, investigate their properties and to validate them against a real system that the model is supposed to represent.
 If we had done that seriously in the past many of the inadequate mathematical models and languages used in formal methods would have been rapidly consigned to history.
 How can we consider a software model that does not deal explicitly with time if we are claiming to be interested in safety-critical systems?
 The emphasis on modelling dwells too much on notations and the proving of simple facts and not enough on validation and evaluation.
-We are sending out graduates who are sceptical about what we have taught them because they know that it cannot cope with the demands of real systems.
+We are sending out graduates who are sceptical about what we have taught them because they know that it cannot cope with the demands of real systems and the messy real world.